 She received her M.A. in Conflict Resolution and Human Security from the Fletcher School of Law and Diplomacy at Tufts University and her B.A in International Relations from Georgetown University.
 In her free time, Jill loves cooking, reading and Facetiming her nieces and nephews.

-In her role as a Senior Program Manager with the Sub-Saharan Africa team, she is responsible for supervising road safety and community inclusion projects in the Sahel to assist local partner centers with scaling and building out locally designed initiatives that holistically address inter and intra-roadway insecurity in the region.
+In her role as a Senior Program Manager with the Arica team, she is responsible for supervising road safety and community inclusion projects in the Sahel to assist local partner centers with scaling and building out locally designed initiatives that holistically address inter and intra-roadway insecurity in the region.

 Rasheedah completed her undergraduate studies at Florida A&M University and her Masters in Conflict Transformation and Sustainable Development at the School for International Training in Vermont.
 In her free time, Rasheedah likes to spend time with her family, discovering more about her newly revealed Mende ancestry from Sierra Leone, and stream movies.